 Workload SRA - Therapeutic Intervention = 60 min.
-Service Activity Attendance Day - Face-to-Face = 8 Visits - Face-to-Face = 8 (optional) Caseload Active Carryover = 8 (if this is the first contact for that month) Category of Service Recipient Resident
+Service Activity Attendance Day - In-person = 8 Visits - In-person = 8 (optional) Caseload Active Carryover = 8 (if this is the first contact for that month) Category of Service Recipient Resident

 You are participating in a community social event for seniors and decide to take 12 residents to this special event along with a recreation worker to help with the supervision of the residents.
-Both the recreation specialist and the recreation therapy worker spend 60 minutes transporting the residents and another 120 minutes playing bingo, cards and dancing with these same residents.
+Both the recreation specialist and the recreation therapy worker spend 60 minutes transporting the residents and another 120 minutes playing bingo, cards, and dancing with these same residents.
 How would you record this time?

 Workload SRA - Therapeutic Intervention = 180 min.
 Would be recorded by both the recreation specialist and the recreation worker.
-Service ActivityAttendance Day - Face-to-Face = 12Visits - Face-to-Face = 12 (optional)Would be collected by one staff member but not both.
+Attendance Day - In-person = 12 Visits - In-person = 12 (optional) Would be collected by one staff member but not both.
 Caseload Active Carryover = 12 (if this is the first contact for that month) Would be collected by one staff member but not both.
 Category of Service Recipient Resident

-\ Attendance days and active carryovers can be divided between both staff members
+^{} Attendance days and active carryovers can be divided between both staff members